pannous/angle/README.md

 ![ENGLISH SCRIPT](English_script.png)

 **[Angle](https://github.com/pannous/angle/)** is the Python implementation of [English](https://github.com/pannous/english-script) as a programming language.
 Since Angle compiles to Python bytecode, it is can be used as a drop-in-replacement for classic Python and is fully debuggable, even in PyCharm.
+It is currently in development to be run directly in WASM via [wasp](https://github.com/pannous/wasp).

 The main purpose of this language is to facilitate programming computers via voice.
 **[Angle](https://github.com/pannous/angle/)** is the first speakable programing language and thus makes programing accessible to many more people.